Blizzmaster/Notifications-Page/README.md

 ### Useful resources

 - [Tailwind CSS Documentation](https://tailwindcss.com/docs/installation) - I review a lot the Tailwind Docs to create the webpage template
-- [Coing Tube Challenge Atempt](https://www.youtube.com/CodingTube) - This is an amazing channel where he teach me how to make the web page template .
+- [Coding Tube Challenge Atempt](https://www.youtube.com/CodingTube) - This is an amazing channel where he teach me how to make the web page template .
 I use the TailwindCSS instead pure CSS to improve the code readibility

 ## Author